 - Clinical Assistant Professor

-Anne Mackow, MD, is a pediatric surgeon at University Hospitals Rainbow Babies & Children’s Hospital and UH Ahuja Medical Center.
-She aso sees patients at UH Mentor Health Center.
-She is Assistant Clinical Professor, Surgery, Case Western Reserve University School of Medicine.
+Michael W. Dingeldein, MD, is a pediatric surgeon and Director, Pediatric Trauma at University Hospitals Rainbow Babies & Children’s Hospital.
+He also sees patients at UH Twinsburg, UH Landerbrook and UH Mentor health centers.
+He is Clinical Assistant Professor, Pediatric Surgery, Case Western Reserve University School of Medicine.

 - Pediatric Surgery - American Board of Surgery